dagaither/my-first-git-repo/README.md

 ## my-first-repo

 Please enjoy:
-1. a simple python program
+1. A simple python program
-2. a text file
+2. A text file
-3. a poem by GK Chesterton
+3. A poem by GK Chesterton